-The golden wolf is found in the northern parts of Africa, from Morocco eastwards to Egypt, and thence south to Senegal and northern Tanzania.
+The golden wolf is found in the northern parts of Africa, from Morocco eastwards to Egypt, and thence southwards to Senegal and northern Tanzania.
 It is a highly adaptable species, which thrives in savannas as well as quite dry deserts.
-In the Atlas Mountains, it has been found up to 1,800 metres altitude.
+In the Atlas Mountains, it has been found up to 1,800 m altitude.

-Previously, this species was regarded as belonging to the golden jackal (C. aureus), and one subspecies, lupaster, was classified as a subspecies of the grey wolf.
+Previously, this species was regarded as a subspecies of the golden jackal (C. aureus), and one subspecies, lupaster, was classified as a subspecies of the grey wolf.
 Recent DNA analyses have revealed that it is quite distinct from both the golden jackal and the grey wolf.

 This golden wolf in the Ngorongoro Crater, Tanzania, has a somewhat ‘woolly’ appearance, as it is shedding its fur.
 (Photo copyright © by Kaj Halberg)

 Golden wolf, marking territory by urinating, Serengeti National Park, Tanzania.
 (Photo copyright © by Kaj Halberg)